jakkaj/k-scratch/README.md

 #### Usage

 ```
-usage: ks [-l] [-m] [-p <arg>] [-g]
+usage: ks [-l] [-m] [-p <arg>] [-g] [-u] [-f <arg>]

     -l, --log             Output the Kudulog stream to the console
     -m, --monitor         Monitor the path for changes and send them up
     -p, --path <arg>      The base path of your function (blank for
                           current path)
     -g, --get             Download the Function app ready for editing
                           locally
+    -u, --upload          Output the Kudulog stream to the console
+    -f, --folder <arg>    Sub folder to get or upload.
+If omitted it
+                          will get or send everything under wwwroot from
+                          Kudu
 ```

 First you need to create an Azure function.
 I tend to use consumption based ones, nice and cheap for my muck around functions... but you can use normal App Service for them too (with slots etc).